Jeremy-Siburian/XELA-uSkin-TM/README.md

 To combine sensor feedback, gripper control, and robot movement together, two main control architectures are used as a prototype:
 1. **Python-Only Control** (TMflow in Listen Node)
 2. **Python + TMflow** (Robot movement is controlled in TMflow)

+Prerequisites:
+1. In the TMflow software, a Listen Node must be active.
+2. In the code editor, "clustering_middleware.py"

 ### Python-Only Control (TMflow in Listen Node)